Lightstreamer/Lightstreamer-kafka-connector/README.md

     ```
     which maps the topic `stocks` to the provided item template.

-  This configuration instructs Kafka Connector to analyze every single event published to the topic `stocks` and check if it matches against any item subscribed by the client as:
+  This configuration instructs the Kafka Connector to analyze every single event published to the topic `stocks` and check if it matches against any item subscribed by the client as:

   - `stock-[index=1]`: an item with the `index` parameter bound to a record key equal to `1`
   - `stock-[index=2]`: an item with the `index` parameter bound to a record key equal to `2`
   - ...

-  Kafka Connector will then route the event to all matched items.
+  The Kafka Connector will then route the event to all matched items.

   In addition, the following section defines how to map the record to the tabular form of Lightstreamer fields, by using the aforementioned _Extraction Keys_.
 In this case, the `VALUE` predefined constant extracts the value part of Kafka records.